Jordan-Pierce/CoralNet-Toolbox/README.md

 ### Anaconda

-It's recommended to use `Anaconda` to create an environment for the toolbox:
+It's recommended to use `Anaconda` to create an environment for the `toolbox`:
 ```bash
 # cmd